dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 - `BPF_RB_NO_WAKEUP`: Don't wake up user space handler (and avoid the interrupt)
 - `BPF_RB_FORCE_WAKEUP`: Force sending a wake up notification

-In practice, no flag is a good and safe default, but if you need to get an extra performance, manually controlling data notifications depending on your custom criteria (e.g., amount of enqueued data in the buffer) might give you a big boost in performance.
+In practice, no flag is a good and safe default, and if you need to get an extra performance, manually controlling data notifications depending on your custom criteria (e.g., amount of enqueued data in the buffer) might give you a big boost in performance.

 ```c [simple-ring-buffer/ring.c] {2-13,19-21}
 // Hardcoded, but could also be adjustable from user space